 - Educate residents through seminars and online resources on the use of organic landscaping; pollinator-friendly options; low-impact development to manage stormwater runoff; and conversion of portions of lawn to wildflower meadows

-- Educational outreach to local nurseries to promote sustainable, non-invasive plantings
+- Educational outreach followed by retail lead generation and promotions with local nurseries to increase sustainable native, and non-invasive plantings

-- Judicious use of organic tick, mosquito and flea control, to prevent killing bees and other beneficial insects
+- Increased education and awareness of natural methods (pull invasives, e.g., Japanese Barberry, protect opossums…) of pest control to reduce and or eliminate chemical introduction in natural environments, judicious use of organic tick, mosquito and flea control, to prevent killing bees and other beneficial insects